eskimoepos/API_Example_Usage_PHP/README.md

 Configuration is contained within [eskimo.php](eskimo.php), but can moved to an alternative method.

-A few simple examples have been provided within [examples.php](examples.php).
+A few simple examples have been provided for CSCart within [cscart.php](examples/cscart.php).